Folk Music >

-John Kirkpatrick sang The Female Sailor Bold on the 2003 Fellside anthology Song Links: A Celebration of English Traditional Songs and Their Australians Variants.
+John Kirkpatrick sang The Female Sailor Bold on the 2003 Fellside anthology of English traditional songs and their Australians variants, Song Links.
 This track was also included three years later on the 40 years of Fellside Records anthology, The Journey Continues.
 Paul Adams noted on the original album:

 John Kirkpatrick sings The Female Sailor Bold